Shre2708/WCAT-Commands/README.md

 # WCAT commands

-It is used to display content of one or more files in the terminal according to the given commands.
+It is used to display content of one or more files in the terminal according to the given commands

 General Syntax:
 node wcat.js [options] [filepaths]